-Monte Carlo itself has only produced one F1 driver born there, Louis Chiron, whose best result was a third place in his home race in 1950.
+Before the arrival of Charles Leclerc, the only Monegasque to have raced in Formula 1 was Louis Chiron.
 He was best known for his amazing antics waving the chequered flag, after he was appointed race director in the Sixties.

 This is the only race that doesn’t have a proper podium as the top three drivers all get taken along to the Royal Box, at the side of the track, from where the ruling Grimaldi family has always watched the race and handed out the prizes.

 In 2020, the race was cancelled because of the Covid-19 pandemic.
 Boss of the Principality for a day in 2019 was Lewis Hamilton who won the Monaco Grand Prix from pole position.